christianbrendel/asananas/README.md

 ## Limitations & Improvements

-- no unit tests...
-- no checks for weird user interaction (no project)
+- The package is not very well tested, in paritcular there is not a single unit test.
+- The package does not contain a proper error management, e.g. there are no checks whether the allocation field actually exists in the Asana tasks.
+I.e. the dashboard is not prepared for wrong user interaction and does not really help solving the issue.
-- The package assumes you know asana workspace, project name as well as the linear team. ...successivly fetching the project names....
+- The package assumes you know the name of your Asana Workspace or Project Name.
+Fetching this information and providing some nice GUI to select the desired e.g. project would be a nice freature.
+- The code is hardly documented.